-The B.S.S. is a professional degree designed for students who wish to become social workers and who believe they have the personal attributes and motivation for social work.
+Social Studies is a professional degree designed for students who wish to become social workers and who believe they have the personal attributes and motivation for social work.

 Social work is a profession concerned with supporting and helping people in a variety of situations and settings.
 People who use social work services include young and adult offenders, children, families, older people, people with mental and physical illness and disability, homeless people, unemployed people, ethnic groups, Travellers and people with drug and alcohol problems.
-Ultimately, social work aims to support people to live more successfully, within their communities, by helping them to find solutions to their problems.
+Ultimately, social work aims to support people to live more successfully, within their communities by helping them to find solutions to their problems.

 Do you enjoy…

 - Helping others?

 - Communicating with people and listening to them?

 Social Studies could be the right course for you if you wish to work in a caring and challenging profession.
 Most importantly, it is the right course for you if you have the ability to problem solve, a willingness to make challenging decisions alongside a strong desire to effect positive change.

 This is one of only two undergraduate programmes in Ireland which qualifies students to a professional level in social work.
 A qualification in the area of social work has been taught in Trinity since 1934, making it Ireland’s oldest and most internationally renowned social work programme.